 - Kindly ask them to modify their feedback within the required time frame

 #2: Fight for RemovalThe fight for removal of certain feedback isn’t always easy, but it can be possible.
 However, different freelance marketplaces have different rules.
 Freelancer.com rarely removes negative reviews.
 They state that this is because reviews serve as reference points for future collaborators, and changing or deleting written feedback undermines the reputation system of the platform.
 However, you are invited to dispute the matter through Customer Service if you can provide evidence that the testimonial’s information is false.
-Evidence could include written messages from an employer acknowledging work you submitted that they now claim you never sent.
-Alternatively, the freelancer you worked with might be stating that they were in constant communication with you throughout the project, but you have proof that they haven’t emailed you for weeks.
+It’s crucial to provide evidence such as written messages from an employer who acknowledges receiving your submitted work, even though they presently assert that you never delivered it.
+Another scenario could involve a freelancer with whom you collaborated, asserting constant communication during the project, while you possess evidence demonstrating no email correspondence from them for weeks.
 For more information, read our expert review of Freelancer.com, as well as our review of working as a freelancer on the platform.
 Are you a member of Upwork’s Top Rated community?
 You’re in luck.
 Top-Rated freelancers and agencies on this platform are renowned for their high-quality collaborations, which means that they get special perks.
 The best being the ability to request to remove the feedback for one job on their profile.

 #3: Publish a ResponseIf you’ve tried to get a negative review removed or amended and your efforts were unsuccessful, then there’s only one thing left to do: respond to it.
 It’s worth noting that, if you have the option, responding to feedback is always a good idea, regardless of whether it’s positive or negative.
 On Fiverr, for example, sellers have the ability to write a reply to any review.
 For more information, read our expert review of Fiverr, as well as our review of working as a freelancer on the platform.
 If you feel like you’ve been given a testimonial that’s an unfair representation of what actually happened when you worked with a particular collaborator, then you have the right to say so.
 Keep in mind that, if you do go down this route, you need to be diplomatic.
 After all, whatever you say will be displayed on your profile for future collaborators to view.
 For instance, as a freelance writer, I previously worked with a client on Upwork who gave me a negative rating for no apparent reason.
 It puzzled me, especially because he’d given me such positive feedback.
 I contacted him and, unfortunately, he was unable to amend the feedback in time, which gave me no choice but to publish a response.
 I ensured that I stated the facts, remained polite, and ended the response on a positive note.
 It’s important to apologize if you need to, and to own what you could have done better.
 But—ultimately—if you state exactly what happened in a reasonable, level-headed way, you won’t go wrong.